South Central District Guidelines

 Awards — The committee will encourage (and assist if needed) members to nominate themselves or another district member for any district or state awards that are available.

-Community Service — The committee will decide each year a community service project in which the district members can participate.
+Community Service — Will be decided each year, a community service project in which the district members can participate.

 Dues — $30 ($20 state, $10 district) Amount of District dues shall be at the discretion of each district.